stertooy/install-pkg/README.md

 - `packages`:
   - Space-separated or newline-separated list of packages to install.
-    Can be the name of the package, the link to a git repo (ending in `.git'`'), or the link to a release archive (ending in `.tar.gz` or `.tar.bz2`).
+    Can be the name of the package, the link to a git repo (ending in `.git`), or the link to a release archive (ending in `.tar.gz` or `.tar.bz2`).

 The following inputs are all optional: